Sheep Worrying and your rights

 - AuthorClair Douglas

 Sheep worrying seems to be becoming increasingly more widespread and somewhat more controversial given the sensitivity to both farmers and dog owners.
+Talk to one of our specialist agricultural law solicitors for legal advice if you are concerned about sheep worrying.

 According to Sheep Watch UK about 15,000 sheep are killed each year by pet dogs, when dogs are off the lead in a field with sheep or other livestock.
 This does not include the many attacks that go unreported each year.
 These attacks are devastating for the farmer who lose their livestock, their impending offspring and their future income all of which can affect their working lives.
 With the cost of livestock worrying to UK agriculture being £1.2million in 2018 according to the NFU Mutual and lambing time now in full swing for this year, it is important that both dog owners and farmers are aware of their rights and responsibilities.